jadecobra/python_tdd_exercises/source/data_structures/lists.rst

         a_list.append(4)
         self.assertEqual(a_list, [0, 1, 2, 3, 4])

 the terminal shows passing tests.

-I started with a list that contained 4 elements then added an element using the ``append`` method, and confirmed that the element I added is now part of the list
+I started with a list that contained 4 elements, added an element using the ``append`` method, then confirmed that the element I added is now part of the list

 ----